-Get To Know The Chess Pieces
+1. Get To Know The Chess Pieces

 The first step to mastering a winning chess strategy is to get to know the chess pieces like the back of your hand.
 Why not invest in an electronic chess set that shows each of your possible moves according to each of the chess pieces.
-This is not only great for learning the moves, but is an excellent solution to learn chess strategy in general.
-Sometimes the correct actions of a Pawn are more valuable than the Queen’s many possible maneuvers directly as a result of your capability of steering it in the optimal direction.
+This is not only great for learning the moves but is an excellent solution to learn chess strategy in general.
+Sometimes the correct actions of a Pawn are more valuable than the Queen’s many possible manoeuvres directly as a result of your capability of steering it in the optimal direction.
 Learn how to play a “defensive” chess strategy along with an “offensive” strategy.
 One particular chess strategy that many people apply with great effect is to give up a lesser-ranking chessman such as a Pawn, in order to later acquire a higher-ranking one, such as a Knight.
 This is really where the pleasure of using mathematics starts!
 You may even decide to spend hours developing your very own winning strategies with time.
 This is what keeps many chess players playing for the remainder of their life.
 They have learned to make chess moves as simple or as complicated as they want, with everything based on mathematical concepts.

-One important chess strategy that will require lots of practice is the ability to anticipate an opponent’s next move.
+2. Finding The Ideal Chess Strategy Takes PracticeOne important chess strategy that will require lots of practice is the ability to anticipate an opponent’s next move.
 This requires more than simply knowing the individual moves of each chess piece, as it also requires one to know all the possible advantageous chess moves that the opponent would take.
 Winning chess strategies do not rely on luck but on basic counting principles used in mathematics.
-Finally, analyze the methods that the many chess greats use.
+Finally, analyse the methods that the many chess greats use.
 Many of the greats have a natural knack for mathematics and it’s no wonder that they win every game.
-However, in addition to great chess training, it’s not difficult to master many of the basic concepts of math in order to hone your game.
-One of the most effective ways to gain more practice from seasoned players is to head down to you local chess club.
+However, in addition to great chess training, it’s not difficult to master many of the basic concepts of Math in order to hone your game.
+One of the most effective ways to gain more practice from seasoned players is to head down to your local chess club.
 This is one of the best ways to get instant feedback on your game.
 Another method is to watch the many historic tournaments available online, which are a fantastic way to expand your chess strategy.